google/rust-design-faq/src/types.md

 Of course, Rust may require you to use a box:

-* if you need to `Pin` some data, typically for async Rust
+* if you need to `Pin` some data, typically for async Rust, or
-* if you otherwise have an infinitely sized data structure.
+* if you otherwise have an infinitely sized data structure

 but as usual, the compiler will explain very nicely.